babetteblanquet/Web_Visualisations/README.md

  You will find in the folder "Resources":
  - the images used for visualisations
- - the data.csv file that has been converted to data.html using Pandas-Jupyter Notebook.
+ - the cities.csv file has been converted to data.html using Pandas-Jupyter Notebook.